 - 1. Set the DNS Server IP in Network properties and mention the preferred DNS Server IP. - 2.
-Go to My Computer and add the tiger.com domain. - Add the Active Directory User to Administrator by navigating to: My Computer > Manage > Local User and Groups > Groups > Administrator and add the Active Directory User. - 4.
+Go to My Computer and add the domain.tld domain. - 3.
+Add the Active Directory User to Administrator by navigating to: My Computer > Manage > Local User and Groups > Groups > Administrator and add the Active Directory User. - 4.
 Logoff the system and login using the Active Directory User credential. - 5.
-In Internet Explorer Setting, add \.tiger.com domain as below: - a.
+In Internet Explorer Setting, add domain.tld domain as below: - a.
 Go to Tools > Internet Options > Security > Local Internet > Sites and clear the Automatically detect intranet network setting selection.
-Select the remaining three options and click Advanced to add \.tiger.com - b.
+Select the remaining three options and click Advanced to add domain.tld. - b.
 Open a new window in IE and use the iDRAC hostname to launch the iDRAC GUI. - 6.
-In Mozilla Firefox Setting, add \.tiger.com domain: - · Launch Firefox browser and type about:config in the URL. - Use negotiate in the filter textbox.
+In Mozilla Firefox Setting, add domain.tld domain: - Launch Firefox browser and type about:config in the URL. - Use negotiate in the filter textbox.
 Double click the result consisting of auth.trusted.uris.
-Type the tiger.com domain, save the settings and close the browser. - · Open a new window in Firefox and use the iDRAC hostname to launch the iDRAC GUI. - NOTE: On the management stations running Windows 7, Windows Vista, or Windows 2000 operating system, ensure that you make the following modifications in the registry: - For Standard schema, allow encryption types for Kerberos and outgoing NTLM traffic from Local Group Policy editor, then perform a Group Policy update. - · For Extended schema, create a DWORD key in Registry Editor.
+Type the domain, save the settings and close the browser. - Open a new window in Firefox and use the iDRAC hostname to launch the iDRAC GUI.